inSileco/inSileco.github.io/README.md

 # Contributing

 - Any additional header contain does `header.html`
-- To tune the current visual style, modify the `css/perso.css` file.
+- To tune the current visual style, modify the `css/perso.css` file
 - Add *jQueries* in `footer.html`
 - create a new blog post:

 ```
   make newpost
 ```

+- When creating a `new post`, all extra material (*e.g.* data, figures) required to build it should be stored in `assets/new post`